zubinchopra/portaldocs/portal-sdk/generated/top-extensions-blades.md

 ```

-<a name="sideloading-an-extension-introduction-displaying-unauthorized-ui"></a>
+<a name="blades-and-template-blades-introduction-displaying-unauthorized-ui"></a>
 ### Displaying Unauthorized UI

-You can set your blade to Unauthorized UI using the **unauthorized** member of the blade container.
+You can set the blade to Unauthorized UI using the `unauthorized` member of the blade container.
+The code that describes how to set the blade is located at  `<dir>/Client/V1/Blades/Unauthorized/ViewModels/UnauthorizedBladeViewModel.ts`.

-The code below does this statically, but it can also be done dynamically (e.g. based on a condition after data is loaded).
+The following code does this statically, but it can also be done dynamically, based  on a condition after data is loaded.

 ```typescript